bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Three hours earlier, I noticed that we had unlocked a [Fermi estimation challenge](https://www.two-pi-noir.agency/puzzles/estimation_dot_jpg) as a quasi-event-y thing.
 It said MIT knowledge was useful, but I considered myself pretty bad at actually doing Fermi estimation, so I didn't go the first time.

-Well, as it turns out, MIT knowledge was _very_ useful.
+Well, newsflash: MIT knowledge was _very_ useful.
 Like, _every question_ useful.
 And apparently a few of the questions were actually Geoguessr problems.
 Also the result you got back was overly abstract unless you got a very accurate number.

 So I went to the room and guesstimated to the best of my ability.
 At least, I hope my guesses were saner than the people in the other corner who kept guessing multiples of π[^fermi] for an obviously integral number of things.